By Erik Pounds, Head of Product Marketing, Swiftstack

 This document assumes that you already have SwiftStack storage configured with a container of data and an available bucket in GCP.
-For assistance setting up SwiftStack for the first time, see the Quick Start section of the documentation at https://www.swiftstack.com/docs/.
+If you need assistance setting up SwiftStack for the first time, see the Quick start guide for SwiftStack.

 After you configure and deploy a synchronization relationship, data changes made on-premises will automatically be replicated to the public bucket.

 SwiftStack is offered for trial at no charge for up to 50 TB of data in non- commercial, non-production uses.
 A single x64-compatible server running standard Linux is required to set up and test this solution.
-To sign up, go to https://www.swiftstack.com/try-it-now.
+To sign up, try out the Test drive.

 The processes doing the replication reside on the nodes that handle the container role.
 These nodes must have network access to GCP in order to replicate the data.

 Cloud Sync in SwiftStack exclusively uses the S3 API.
 You will need to get a developer key for your Google Cloud account, which comprises the access key and secret key that are needed for configuration.
-Refer to the Cloud Storage Migration Guide for details.
+For more information, refer to the Cloud Storage migration guide.

 Supplying SwiftStack with GCP credentials

 Before mapping a SwiftStack container to a Cloud Storage bucket, you must add a set of S3 API credentials to SwiftStack.
-Cloud Sync integrates with Amazon S3, Google Cloud Storage, and any other object stores that support the S3 API.
+Cloud Sync integrates with Amazon Simple Storage Service (Amazon S3), Cloud Storage, and any other object stores that support the S3 API.